 You can also find other parks, hiking and mountain biking trails near Graz.
 If you follow our adventures around the globe, you probably know that Rob and I are keen on outdoor sports.
 So, of course, one of our days in Graz just had to be dedicated to nature.

 We went for a great hike in less than a one-hour drive from Graz.
 The Mühlbacherhütte-Pleschkogel trail offers stunning views, a beautiful monastery to visit, and a mountain hut serving home-cooked food and strudel.
-If this last sentence hits your heart right, wait a bit because we will publish an article about it soon.
+If this last sentence hits your heart right, read the article we wrote about hiking near Graz (click here).

 Dreaming of a holiday in the Austrian Alps?
 Read our guides to Vorarlberg in Winter and Summer.